zealbell/Yoru.A.I/README.md

  - [training data](src/resources/rawdata/yorumnist)
  - [audio files](src/resources/rawdata/yordio)

-> Despite the unverifiable truths discussed above the aim of this library is to demonstrate how to train a
+> Despite the wildly unverifiable truths shared above, the actual goal of this library is to demonstrate
-> Convolutional Neural Network model with pictures from scratch using the deeplearning4j framework.
+> how to train a Convolutional Neural Network model with pictures from scratch using the Deeplearning4j framework.

  <img src="https://github.com/54LiNKeR/54LiNKeR.github.io/blob/master/shots/%23LiNKeR.png" >